-If the radiation-producing device is not in a restricted area as defined under Chapter 219 (relating to standards for protection against radiation), the operator shall be able to control access to the radiation-producing device at all times during operation.
-If the radiation-producing device is not in a restricted area and the radiation-producing device is capable of creating a radiation area or a high radiation area as defined under Chapter 219, the operator shall be able to control access to the radiation-producing device at all times during operation.
-All of the following also apply:
+If the radiation-producing device is not in a restricted area as defined in 10 CFR 20.1003 (relating to definitions), the operator shall control access to the radiation-producing device at all times during operation.
+If the radiation-producing device is not in a restricted area and the radiation-producing device is capable of creating a radiation area or a high radiation area as defined 10 CFR 20.1003 (relating to definitions), the operator shall control access to the radiation-producing device at all times during operation.
+The following also apply:

-- (1) Radiation areas must be conspicuously identified. - (i) The radiation source must be within a conspicuous perimeter (for instance, a rope, tape or other barrier) that identifies the area in which radiation levels could result in an individual receiving a dose equivalent in excess of 0.005 rem (0.05mSv) in 1 hour. - (ii) The area described by the temporary barricade must be suitably posted with "CAUTION RADIATION AREA" signs. - (iii) The operator shall ensure that no one is inside and that no one enters the radiation area during operation of the radiation-producing device. - (2) High radiation areas must be conspicuously identified. - (i) The radiation source must be within a conspicuous perimeter (for instance, a rope, tape, or other barrier) that identifies the area in which radiation levels from radiation sources external to the body could result in an individual receiving a dose equivalent in excess of 0.1 rem (1 mSv) in 1 hour. - (ii) The area described by the temporary barricade must be suitably posted with "CAUTION HIGH RADIATION AREA" signs. - (iii) The operator shall ensure that no one is inside or enters the high radiation area during operation of the radiation-producing device. - (3) The operator shall perform a visual check of the controlled area to ensure that it is free of all unauthorized personnel immediately prior to activating or exposing the radiation source.
+(1) Radiation areas must be conspicuously identified.

+(i) The radiation source must be within a conspicuous perimeter, for instance, a rope, tape or other barrier, that identifies the area in which radiation levels could result in an individual receiving a dose equivalent in excess of 0.005 rem (0.05mSv) in 1 hour.

+(ii) The area described in subparagraph (1)(i) must be suitably posted with "CAUTION - RADIATION AREA" signs.

+(iii) The operator shall ensure that no one is inside and that no one enters the radiation area during operation of the radiation-producing device.

+(2) High radiation areas must be conspicuously identified.

+(i) The radiation source must be within a conspicuous perimeter (for instance, a rope, tape, or other barrier) that identifies the area in which radiation levels from radiation sources external to the body could result in an individual receiving a dose equivalent in excess of 0.1 rem (1 mSv) in 1 hour.

+(ii) The area described in subparagraph (1)(i) must be suitably posted with "CAUTION - HIGH RADIATION AREA" signs.

+(iii) The operator shall ensure that no one is inside or enters the high radiation area during operation of the radiation-producing device.

+(3) The operator shall perform a visual check of the controlled area to ensure that it is free of all unauthorized personnel immediately prior to activating or exposing the radiation source.